 After obeying all the above steps, you’ll notice that a checkbox box is added to each one of the items.

-In the above illustration, the checkboxes are empty (they are not checked (i.e. no tick symbol inside the checkboxes).
-If you want to add checkboxes that are not empty (or checked), in the Symbols dialog box, select the box with the tick mark in it.
+In the above illustration, the checkboxes are empty or they are not checked (i.e. no tick symbol inside the checkboxes).
+If you want to add checkboxes that are not empty (or checked), in the Symbols dialog box, select the check box with the tick symbol in it.

-If you want some of the boxes checked and others unchecked, you should consider adding a clickable checkbox instead.
+If you want some of the boxes checked and others empty, you should consider adding a clickable checkbox instead.
 This way, you can manually check some checkboxes leaving the others empty.
-How to add a clickable checkbox in Word is addressed later in this article.
+Though, how to make a clickable checkbox in Word is addressed later in this article.
 So make sure you read up to the end to learn more.

-Option 2: Using Insert Symbol to add Checkbox in Word
+Option 2: Using Insert Symbol to add Check Mark or Checkbox in Word

 Aside from using the bulleted list to add checkboxes in Word, you can also use the insert Symbol approach.

-If you are not dealing with a list of options, the above option will not work for you.
-Instead, you should use this option, because it allows you to add the checkbox anywhere in your document.
+If you are not dealing with a list of options, the above method will not work for you.
+Instead, you should use this method as it allows you to create the checkbox anywhere within your Word document.

-Obey the steps below to add a checkbox anywhere in your document:
+Obey the steps below to create a checkbox anywhere in your Word document:

-- Place the insertion pointer at where you want to add the checkbox.
+- Place the insertion pointer at where you want to create the checkbox.

 - Go to Insert→Symbols→Symbol→More Symbols.